Tydax/the-giant-plant-eater/content/posts/ginger-soy-and-garlic-aubergine-steak-frites.md

 author: Graham

 ---
-_Aubergine has a wonderful texture which works well with marinating and roasting.
-In this dish, it takes centre stage in a twist on a classic ‘steak frites’.
-If you have time, let the aubergine marinated over-night or for a few hours.
+_Aubergine has a wonderful texture which works well when marinating and roasting.
+In this dish, it takes centre stage in a twist on the classic ‘steak frites’.
+If you have time, let the aubergine marinated over-night or you can leave it for a few hours.
 I have changed the classic shoestring fries for garlic wedges and used the left-over marinade to dress the salad._

 ![](/content/images/img_20200714_203810_509.jpg)